fourloops/CloudSound/README.md

 ## Why?

-We believe in the importance
-There doesn't seem to currently be anything offering this capability and it could be a useful tool for getting you in the right mood for what's going on outside.
+We believe in the power of music to put you fully in touch with your surroundings.
+Let us help connect you with nature.

 ## How?

-We are going to use api requests from Soundcloud, Google Maps and the Open Weather Map to "GET" data for our site
+Api requests from Soundcloud, Google Maps and the Open Weather Map are made to obtain data for CloudSound.

-The user will be able to specify the location they would like to get a recommended playlist for The first prototype will take in the users input for their city (eg. London) (we could also use their current location if they have their geo location switched on)

-This will then be sent to Open Weather Map which will send back the weather id. (eg. 521 = raining)

-The id will be linked to a number of tags which will then be sent to Soundcloud which will send us a track based on the sent tags.
+In this first prototype:
+* The user can specify the location they want the weather for by clicking on a world map.
+* Longitude and latitude coordinates are fetched from Google Maps and fed into the Open Weather Map.
+* This in turn generates a weatherResults variable which is matched to range of tags selected from Sound Cloud's api to compile your playlist.

 ![wireframe](assets/wireframe.jpg)
 <img src="assets/wireframe1.jpg"alt="wireframe1" height=1000/>